rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 * _Extraneous cognitive load_ is generated by the manner in which information is presented to learners and is under the control of instructional designers.
 This term is often used to describe unnecessary (artificially induced) cognitive load.
 Thinking about code, a rough moral equivalent of high extraneous load is
 _accidental complexity_[^accidental] (things are complex because the program made it so).

 * Germane cognitive load refers to the work that is put into constructing a long-lasting store of knowledge or schema.
 Schema is a pattern of thought or behavior that organizes categories of information and the relationships among them.
-Psychologist also use the term
+Psychologists also use the term
 _"chunk"_ and schema construction is the process of creating these chunks in memory.
 Thinking about code, this roughly translates to using _abstractions_, higher level concepts, types, programming principles.
 An _OO_ programmer may try to define intuitive object hierarchies, employ design patterns to model the business domain.
-An FP-er may use denotational[^denotational] approach, look how things compose (think about categories), design DSLs, blue-print the design using types.
+An FP-er may use denotational[^denotational] approach, look at how things compose (think about categories), design DSLs, blue-print the design using types...

 > &emsp; _Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load._